grover/homebridge-ranger/docs/warnings.md

 ## Firmware upgrades

-Do not upgrade the firmware of your accessory ia this Plugin.
+Do not upgrade the firmware of your accessory via this plugin.
 Upgrading the firmware requires the exchange of large amounts of binary data.
 There's likely aspects of the protocols that haven't been understood or implemented wrong.
-Running a firmware update through this plugin may render you accessory useless.
+Running a firmware update through this plugin may brick you accessory.

 If you really need to upgrade the firmware of the device: